dodox95/Quantity-Selector-in-PHP-Wordpress/README.md

 Support

-For support, feature requests, or bug reports, please reach out to [Your Email or Support Link].
+For support, feature requests, or bug reports, please reach out to office.travilabs@gmail.com Conclusion
-Conclusion

 "My Quantity Add to Cart" enhances the WooCommerce shopping experience by providing users with a more intuitive way to select product quantities and add them to their cart.
 The plugin is lightweight, easy to use, and integrates seamlessly with any WooCommerce theme.